TROVE

 QR code

-Pure-Python encoder.
+Pure-Python encoder on the reference; ZXing on Android.
 Scan from a phone — no typing tokens.

 Themes + keyboard